cicsdev/cics-java-liberty-sqlj/README.md

     </library>
     ```

-An example Liberty server configuration of a DataSource with a type 2 connection is supplied in [etc/config/type-2-server.xml](etc/config/type-2-server.xml).
-Configuration with DataSource and a type 4 connection is in [etc/config/type-4-server.xml](etc/config/type-4-server.xml)
+An example Liberty server configuration of a data source with a type 2 connection is supplied in [etc/config/type-2-server.xml](etc/config/type-2-server.xml).
+Configuration with a data source and a type 4 connection is in [etc/config/type-4-server.xml](etc/config/type-4-server.xml)

 ### To deploy the sample into a CICS region